 When applying for jobs, highlighting your business skills on your cover letter and resume can help set you apart from other candidates.
 Clearly straightforwardly listing your business skills is key to making a good first impression in a potential employer’s mind.
 Here are a few ways you can best highlight your business skills:

-Your cover letter is an effective way to quickly and concisely convey your most valuable business skills to a potential employer.
-Select the most important business skills for the position, and include those in a brief and easy-to-read paragraph.
-Be sure to also include what you know about the company as well as how you will be a good fit for the position you are applying for.
+Your cover letter is an effective way to outline your most valuable business skills and make a positive first impression on a hiring manager.
+Review the job description and identify the most important business skills for the position, and include those in a brief and easy-to-read paragraph.

 To highlight your business skills or acumen during an interview, arrive prepared to discuss several examples of how you have successfully used or gained these skills in the past.
-Use the STAR interview response technique to answer your interviewer’s questions in a way that shows what skills were needed, how you used them and what the results of your actions were.
+Use the STAR interview response technique to answer your interviewer’s questions in a way that shows the skills you possess, how you used them and the positive contributions you made to previous employers.

 - What Is a Conglomerate?
 Definition, Benefits and Types